BlockhostOfficial/ddos-prot-mc-servers/README.md

 Not everyone needs DDoS Protection, a server for 2 friends doesn't, but even bigger servers with 50 players might need it.
 You probably shouldn't worry until you actually start having issues with DDoSes.

 ## Dedicated Server Providers
-Dedicated Server Providers with DDoS Protection that I can/can't recommend
+Dedicated Server Providers with DDoS Protection out of the box so you don't have to worry about attacks later on.

-Very Good/Amazing:
+Good/Great:
-- Tempest - Path.net DDoS Protection together with 10Gbit traffic.
+- Tempest - Path.net DDoS Protection together with 10Gbit traffic and port.
 The biggest issues with path.net are stability and latency.
-- OVH - TCPShield and Infinity-Filter are running on OVH machines.
-Some of the issues are internal attacks and bad support.

-Good/Decent:
+Current capacity is 10Tbit.
+- OVH - OVH offers great protection at a great price.
+OVH is known for having some issues with billing, support and internal attacks.
+You get same protection with SoYouStart and Kimsufi.
+TCPShield and Infinity Filter run on OVH.
+- CosmicGuard - Yes, now they have their own dedicated servers.
+Open a ticket / live chat if interested.
+Ok/Bad:
-- Hetzner - It's good enough for some people.
-You can request an IP reset for free.
+- Hetzner - It's good enough for some people but really bad in some cases.
+You can request an IP reset for free (only one time).
 - ReliableSite

-Bad/Horrible:
-- OVH VPS
 - PhoenixNAP

-More soon

 # Protection with panel and support
-These are some great options for those who don't want to spend too much time worrying all of this.
+These are some options that come with a panel and support, no hard and time consuming setups.

 ## Europe